November 1957 Popular Electronics

-This Electronics Current Quiz from the October 1963 edition of Popular Electronics is recent enough (if you can consider 50 years ago) that it uses both transistors as well as vacuum tubes in the example circuits.
-I have to admit to only scoring 60% on it, which is pretty lame.
+This Electronics Current Quiz from the October 1963 edition of Popular Electronics is recent enough (if you consider half a century ago to be recent) that it uses both transistors as well as vacuum tubes in the example circuits.
+I have to admit to only scoring 60% on the quiz, which is pretty lame.
 You will probably do better, especially if you are my age or older.
+As when looking up the solution to problems in the back of the textbook and the answers seem obvious (well, not always), so too do these.

 Electronic Current Quiz